 While they allowed James Allen to take the lead in technology the last five years, they have taken great strides in closing that gap.
 They have recently introduced their own video technology to rival James Allen.
 They have also taken an almost maniacal approach to fulfillment that has vastly improved their quality control and speed of delivery.

-Couple that with their strong relationships with vendors and streamlined business model (which means they are often better priced than their competitors) and they have earned our seal of approval for our readers.
+Couple that with their strong relationships with vendors and a streamlined business model (which means they are often better priced than their competitors) and they have earned our seal of approval for our readers.

 Brian Gavin’s Signature and Black lines have been quite popular for a certain segment of our readers.
 For those readers who are hyper-focused on cut and looking to find a truly spectacular diamond in terms of brilliance, Brian Gavin Diamonds is the way to go.